robotframework/robotframework/README.txt

 1. Introduction
 ---------------

-Robot Framework is a keyword-driven test automation framework with an easy-to-use tabular syntax for creating test cases.
-Test data can be either in HTML or TSV format.
-Robot's testing capabilities can be easily extended by test libraries having a very simple API.
-Libraries can be implemented either with Python or Java (requires Jython).
+Robot Framework is a Python-based keyword-driven test automation framework with an easy-to-use tabular syntax for creating test cases.
+Its testing capabilities can be extended by test libraries implemented either with Python or Java.
 Users can also create new keywords from existing ones using the same simple syntax that is used for creating test cases.

-Robot Framework has two start-up scripts, 'pybot' and 'jybot', which run it on Python and Jython interpreters, respectively.
-Alternatively it is possible to directly call robot/runner.py script using selected interpreter.
-Additionally there's a 'rebot' tool that can be used to combine and recreate reports and logs from Robot Framework's XML output files.

-Data sources given to Robot Framework are either test case files or directories containing them and/or other directories.
-Single test case file creates a test suite containing all the test cases in it and a directory containing test case files creates a higher level test suite with test case files or other directories as sub test suites.
-If multiple data sources are given, a virtual test suite containing suites generated from given data sources is created.
+  - Enables easy-to-use tabular syntax for creating test cases in a uniform way.
+  - Provides ability to create reusable higher-level keywords from the existing keywords.
+  - Provides easy-to-read result reports and logs in HTML format.
+  - Is platform and application independent.
+  - Can natively use both Python and Java test code.
+  - Provides a simple library API for creating customized test libraries.
+  - Provides a command line interface and XML based outputs for integration into existing build infrastructure (continuous integration systems).
+  - Provides support for Selenium for web testing, Java GUI testing, running processes, Telnet, SSH, and so on.
+  - Supports creating data-driven tests.
+  - Provides tagging to categorize and select test cases to be executed.

 2. More Information
 -------------------